Date(s) - Fri, Nov 24 to Sun, Nov 26

 Big Basin is California’s oldest State Park, established in 1902.
 Home to the largest continuous stand of Ancient Coast Redwoods south of San Francisco, the park consists of Old Growth and recovering Redwood Forest, with mixed conifer, oaks, chaparral, and riparian habitats.
 Big Basin has a surprising number of waterfalls, a wide variety of environments (from lush canyon bottoms to sparse chaparral-covered slopes), many animals (deer, raccoons, bobcats) and lots of bird life—including Steller’s jays, egrets, herons and California woodpeckers.
 Each season provides a different park experience.
 During wet winters, the intense greens of mosses contrast with the subtle colors of lichens and mushrooms.

-Our campsite is Sequoia group site #2, and is located on a hill just north of the camp headquarters, off of hwy 236.
+Our campsite is Sequoia Group Site #2, and is located on a hill just north of the camp headquarters, off of hwy 236.
 Bathrooms are close and paid shower stalls are available at the headquarters .25 miles away.
 The campsite has parking for 20 cars and holds up to 50 people.
-Theses group sites are isolated from the rest of the campers in the park, we will likely have the hillside to ourselves.
 Meetings will be held each night at 7pm and there will be plenty of room for those who would like to come up for just the meeting and/or the hikes!

 Friday at 1:30pm: